chris-montero/terra/README.md

 3. That's it.
 Now you should be able to successfully run the code in the [Example](#Example) section.

 # Credits
-* [Uli Schlachter](https://github.com/psychon), for promptly and elaborately answering my questions on about Xorg on stack overflow.
+* [Uli Schlachter](https://github.com/psychon), for promptly and elaborately answering my questions about Xorg on stack overflow.
 * My mom, for sponsoring this project.
 Thanks mom.

 # Contributing